huzaifaaak/Enhanced-Fluid-Bottom-Navigation-Bar/README.md

 - Added integrated vector icons via [@expo/vector-icons](https://github.com/expo/vector-icons) so you don't have to supply your own icons.
 - Tab bar now auto-selects first tab index on mount (this behavior is customizable).
 - Tab bar background color is now fully customizable.
+- Icon highlight color on select is now fully customizable.
 - Icons via image source is now deprecated.
 - Removed example project in favor of expanded usage documentation.